Shelbournator/thoughts/_posts/2025-12-16-uk-transmission-problem.md

 In **Germany**, transmission relies on the *Mittelstand*: a "middle class" of technically specialised, capital-intensive firms with long investment horizons.

 The UK has neither structure in sufficient depth.
-It has highly productive frontier firms—overwhelmingly concentrated in London—and a long tail of low-productivity firms elsewhere.
+It has highly productive frontier firms - overwhelmingly concentrated in London - and a long tail of low-productivity firms elsewhere.

 What it lacks is the thick middle layer of scalable businesses to connect them.
-This spatial skew creates a secondary transmission failure: it forces value creation to compete for the country’s scarcest resources—housing and transport capacity in the South East—driving up costs and choking off scale.
+This spatial skew creates a secondary transmission failure: it forces value creation to compete for the country’s scarcest resources - housing and transport capacity in the South East - driving up costs and choking off scale.

 ### Visualising the Skew